telefonicaid/perseo-core/documentation/config.md

 The `rule.max_age` field is the value in milliseconds used as a threshold for the age of a rule to deleted safely in case of a PUT request over the rules resource does not contain the rule.
 All the rules older than rule.max_age will be deleted if they are not in the new set.
 If a rule is younger than `rule.max_age` it will be kept despite not being in the set sent by the PUT request.

-The `internal_timer_msec_resolution` field is the value in milliseconds used for resolution of the internal timer thread
+The `internal_timer_msec_resolution` field is the value in milliseconds used for resolution of the internal timer thread.
+More detail in [esper](http://esper.espertech.com/release-8.4.0/javadoc-esper/com/espertech/esper/common/client/configuration/runtime/ConfigurationRuntimeThreading.html#setInternalTimerMsecResolution-long-)